micepadteam/active_call-api/README.md

 ### Custom Exception Classes

-If you want to use your error classes instead, overwrite the `exception_mapping` class method.
+If you want to use your error classes instead, override the `exception_mapping` class method.

 ```ruby
 class YourGem::BaseService < ActiveCall::Base